-If the concern is raised verbally, then the person receiving the information should put this in writing and outline the matters raised, and this should be confirmed in writing to the employee.
+If the concern is raised verbally, then the person receiving the information should put in writing, an outline of the matters raised, and this should be confirmed in writing to the employee.
 This should be done within ten working days.

-Once a concern is raised, the receiving manager should report the matter to the Director of Education who will appoint an appropriate manager to investigate (the investigating manager").
+Once a concern is raised the receiving manager, should report the matter to the Head of Education who will appoint an appropriate manager to investigate [the "investigating manager"].
 This could be the receiving manager.
-The Director of Education will determine whether the matter constitutes a disclosure or whether it should be dealt with under another procedure, by which the employee will be informed of this.
+The Head of Education will determine whether the matter constitutes a disclosure or whether it should be dealt with under another procedure [the employee will be informed of this].
 If the matter is dealt with under the Whistleblowing policy, then the employee will then be informed of the name of the investigating manager.
-If the matter relates to the Director of Education, HR will appoint the investigating manager.
-Due to the nature of the disclosure, the Director of Education may appoint an independent external investigator to investigate the matter.
-If the matter relates to the Director of Education, then decisions for proceeding will be made by HR.
+If the matter relates to the Head of Education, HR will appoint the investigating manager.
+Due to the nature of the disclosure the Head of Education may appoint an independent external investigator to look into the matter.
+If the matter relates to the Head of Education, then decisions for proceeding will be made by HR.

 The receiving manager will then inform the employee in writing of the process to be followed.